Dosage Form: tablet

 Average and large doses of hydrocortisone or cortisone can cause elevation of blood pressure, salt and water retention, and increased excretion of potassium.
 These effects are less likely to occur with the synthetic derivatives except when used in large doses.
 Dietary salt restriction and potassium supplementation may be necessary.
 All corticosteroids increase calcium excretion.

-The use of prednisone in active tuberculosis should be restricted to those cases of fulminating or disseminated tuberculosis in which the corticosteroid is used for management of the disease in conjunction with an appropriate antituberculous regimen.
+The use of Prednisone Tablets, USP in active tuberculosis should be restricted to those cases of fulminating or disseminated tuberculosis in which the corticosteroid is used for the management of the disease in conjunction with an appropriate anti-tuberculous regimen.

 If corticosteroids are indicated in patients with latent tuberculosis or tuberculin reactivity, close observation is necessary as reactivation of the disease may occur.
 During prolonged corticosteroid therapy, these patients should receive chemoprophylaxis.

-Chickenpox and measles can have a more serious or even fatal course in pediatric and adult patients on corticosteroids.
-In pediatric and adult patients who have not had these diseases, particular care should be taken to avoid exposure.
-How the dose, route and duration of corticosteroid administration affect the risk of developing a disseminated infection is not known.
+Persons who are on drugs which suppress the immune system are more susceptible to infections than healthy individuals.
+Chickenpox and measles, for example, can have a more serious or even fatal course in non-immune children or adults on corticosteroids.
+In such children or adults who have not had these diseases, particular care should be taken to avoid exposure.
+How the dose, route and duration of corticosteroid administration affects the risk of developing a disseminated infection is not known.
 The contribution of the underlying disease and/or prior corticosteroid treatment to the risk is also not known.
-If exposed to chickenpox, prophylaxis with varicella zoster immune globulin (VZIG) may be indicated.
+If exposed to chickenpox, prophylaxis with varicella-zoster immune globulin (VZIG) may be indicated.
 If exposed to measles, prophylaxis with pooled intramuscular immunoglobulin (IG) may be indicated.
 (See the respective package inserts for complete VZIG and IG prescribing information.)
 If chickenpox develops, treatment with antiviral agents may be considered.

-The lowest possible dose of corticosteroids should be used to control the condition under treatment.
-When reduction in dosage is possible, the reduction should be gradual.
+The lowest possible dose of corticosteroid should be used to control the condition under treatment, and when reduction in dosage is possible, the reduction should be gradual.